kcodedev/mkdocs/docs/AEP/aep-overview.md

 # Introduction to the AEP Course 😊

 Welcome!
-AEP stands for Awesome Easy Programming 😊.
+AEP stands for Awesome Easy Programming.
 This course is designed to teach you about computers in an enjoyable way.
 Computers are powerful machines that assist with tasks like playing games, watching videos, and communicating with friends. 🖥️

 In this course, you will discover:
+- Introduction to Google Suite (Gmail, Drive, Docs, and Slides). 📧☁️📝🎨
 - The definition of a computer. 🤔
 - The components of a computer. 🔧
 - Instructions for using the mouse and keyboard. 🖱️⌨️